andrewquitadamo/presentations/talks/miRNA_network/miRNA_network.md

 --

-* From MtLasso2G we added 9 miRNA correlations and 18 gene corelations
+* From MtLasso2G we added 9 miRNA correlations and 18 gene correlations

 --